Salary is commensurate with experience and education

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.

-Master's degree or higher in social sciences or related field and five years of related experience, or equivalent combination of education and experience.
+Bachelor's degree in social sciences or related field and three years of experience, or equivalent combination of education and experience.

 Proven experience with scientific writing or publishing.

 Demonstrated expertise managing complex projects with shifting deadlines and involvement of multiple stakeholders.

 Demonstrated ability to quickly learn and command complex, multidisciplinary material in the social sciences.